Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 The most common metabolic diseases in children are:

-1. Anemia- a pathological process that occurs against the background of a lack of protein and iron.
-To avoid this, from the first days of a baby's life, it is necessary to provide high-grade protein food.
+1. Anemia– a pathological process that occurs against the background of a lack of protein and iron.
+To avoid this, from the first days of life the baby must be provided with complete protein foods.

-2. Rickets- a metabolic disease in children that occurs with a deficiency of phosphorus and calcium.
-Rickets can also be caused by pathologies that prevent the absorption of calcium by the child's body.
+2. Rickets– a metabolic disease in children that occurs due to deficiency of phosphorus and calcium.
+Rickets can also be caused by pathologies that prevent the child’s body from absorbing calcium.
 Calcium and phosphorus play a primary role in the formation and development of the bone and cartilage system of the human body.
-It is especially important to provide these substances to newborns and infants in the first months of life, when the formation of the bone and cartilage system occurs.
+It is especially important to provide these substances to newborns and infants in the first months of life, when the formation of the osteochondral system occurs.

 3. Tetany, or spasmophilia.
 This is another common metabolic disease in children, caused by a failure of phosphorus-calcium metabolism or an excess of calcium.
-You can recognize the development of spasmophilia by signs such as convulsions and spasms.
+The development of spasmophilia can be recognized by such signs as convulsive syndrome and spasms.

-4. Amyloidosis- a pathological process caused by a failure of the physiological level of metabolism.
-Symptoms of the disease are damage to the kidney and heart muscles as a result of the deposition in muscle tissues of substances such as amyloids - structurally altered proteins.
+4. Amyloidosis– a pathological process caused by a failure of the physiological level of metabolism.
+Signs of the disease include damage to the kidney and heart muscles as a result of the deposition in muscle tissue of substances such as amyloids - structurally altered proteins.

-5. hyperglycemia.
-It occurs against the background of latent diabetes mellitus in the child's body, when glucose metabolism is disturbed.
+5. Hyperglycemia.
+It occurs against the background of latent diabetes mellitus in the child’s body, when glucose metabolism is disrupted.

-6. hypoglycemia- a pathological process, which is referred to in medicine as insulin shock.
-This pathology is associated with a low level of glucose in the child's blood.
-The cause of the development of the disease is severe stress or diabetes in the mother.
+6. Hypoglycemia– a pathological process that is referred to in medicine as insulin shock.
+This pathology is associated with low glucose levels in the child’s blood.
+The cause of the disease is severe stress or diabetes in the mother.

 7. Obesity- This is one of the most common metabolic disorders in children and adolescents today.
-Its course adversely affects the work of the whole organism as a whole.
-The consequence of the course of obesity in childhood is a change in posture, curvature of the spine, serious psychological trauma, hormonal disorders, osteochondrosis, arthrosis, bulimia and anorexia.
+Its occurrence adversely affects the functioning of the entire organism as a whole.
+The consequences of obesity in childhood are changes in posture, curvature of the spine, serious psychological trauma, hormonal disorders, osteochondrosis, arthrosis, bulimia and anorexia.

 How to improve metabolic disorders in children with hereditary diseases

-Phenylketonuria- one of the most serious and dangerous pathologies that have arisen against the background of a violation of the metabolism of an aromatic alpha-amino acid, known as phenylalanine.
-This substance accumulates in the child's body and leads to damage to the central nervous system and a noticeable lag in the development of the baby.
-Phenylketonuria is diagnosed extremely rarely, since the pathological process is almost asymptomatic, the first signs of the disease can be detected closer to the second half of the newborn's life.
-This violation belongs to the number of hereditary metabolic diseases in children.
+Phenylketonuria- one of the most serious and dangerous pathologies that arose against the background of a metabolic disorder of the aromatic alpha amino acid, known as phenylalanine.
+This substance accumulates in the child’s body and leads to damage to the central nervous system and a noticeable delay in the baby’s development.
+Phenylketonuria is diagnosed extremely rarely, since the pathological process is practically asymptomatic; the first signs of the disease can be detected closer to the second half of a newborn’s life.
+This disorder is one of the hereditary metabolic diseases in children.

-Among hereditary metabolic disorders in children, galactosemia, caused by a malfunction in carbohydrate metabolism, is also common.
+Among the hereditary metabolic disorders in children, galactosemia, caused by a failure of carbohydrate metabolism, is often found.
 The disease manifests itself in the form of damage to the central nervous system, eyes, liver and other internal organs.
-The accumulation of an enzyme such as galactose-1-phosphate-uridyltransferase in the child's body leads to the occurrence of pathology.
-It can cause gastrointestinal disorders, cerebral edema, hypoglycemia, anemia.
-A long-term dairy-free diet will help improve the metabolism in children with this disorder.
+The accumulation of an enzyme such as galactose-1-phosphate uridyltransferase in the child’s body leads to the occurrence of pathology.
+It can cause gastrointestinal disorders, cerebral edema, hypoglycemia, and anemia.
+A long-term dairy-free diet will help improve metabolism in children with this disorder.

 What to do if a child has a metabolic disorder, how to restore and speed it up

-Having found some signs of a failure in the multilevel metabolic process, you should visit a specialist's office and find out what to do if your child has a metabolic disorder.
-After laboratory tests and confirmation of the diagnosis, as a rule, doctors prescribe hormonal drugs to small patients that normalize metabolism at the level where the failure occurred.
+Having discovered some signs of a failure of the multi-level metabolic process, you should visit a specialist’s office and find out what to do if your child has a metabolic disorder.
+After laboratory tests and confirmation of the diagnosis, as a rule, doctors prescribe hormonal drugs to young patients that normalize metabolism at the level where the failure occurred.

-It also becomes necessary to take vitamin and mineral complexes according to the scheme prescribed by the doctor.
-Almost always, in the treatment of metabolic disorders in children, enzymes are used that neutralize the effect of hyaluronic acid.
+It also becomes necessary to take vitamin and mineral complexes according to the regimen prescribed by the doctor.
+Almost always, when treating metabolic disorders in children, enzymes are used that neutralize the effect of hyaluronic acid.

-With obesity, it is important to speed up the metabolism in a child.
-To do this, you must follow a diet compiled by a specialist.
-Such a diet, aimed at accelerating metabolism, consists of a large amount of fruits, especially citrus fruits.
-In the diet of an obese child, there should also be a complete protein - beef and lean pork.
-Among the drugs for the treatment of this disease, Strumel T can be used, but only as directed by a specialist.
+In case of obesity, it is important to speed up the child’s metabolism.
+To do this, you must follow a diet prepared by a specialist.
+This diet, aimed at speeding up metabolism, consists of a large amount of fruits, especially citrus fruits.
+The diet of an obese child should also include complete protein - beef and lean pork.
+Among the drugs for the treatment of this disease, Strumel T can be used, but only as prescribed by a specialist.

-Metabolism in children is different from adults (age-related features).
-The child's body grows and develops all the time, therefore it requires a high-quality composition of food for growth.
-Toddlers and children especially need protein for muscle building.
-The quality of the protein depends on what will be the overall development as a whole.
+Metabolism in children differs from that in adults (age-related characteristics).
+The child’s body is constantly growing and developing, and therefore requires high-quality food composition for growth.
+Babies and children in particular need protein for their muscles.
+The quality of the protein determines what the overall development will be like.
 Metabolic disorders in children often affect protein.

-There are three main problems that contribute to a slow metabolism:
+There are three main problems that contribute to slow metabolism:

-3. Lack of exercise, which develops when the child is not mobile, does not engage in active games, spends most of the time at the computer or TV.
-The significance of this factor is especially great if the child eats a lot of improper food, and also rarely eats, but in large quantities.
+3. Lack of physical activity, which develops when the child is not active, does not engage in active games, and spends most of his time at the computer or TV.
+The significance of this factor is especially great if the child eats a lot of the wrong foods, and also rarely eats, but in large quantities.

-A growing body needs a large amount of fluid and vitamins for a proper and fast metabolism.
+A growing body requires a large amount of fluid and vitamins for proper and rapid metabolism.
 As well as regular meals throughout the day.

 General concept of metabolic processes

-Metabolism and energy, or metabolism, are processes in the body that decompose and remove waste products of vital activity and break down other substances necessary for the body to enter the bloodstream.
+Metabolism and metabolism, or metabolism, are processes in the body that decompose and remove unnecessary waste products and break down other substances necessary for the body to enter the bloodstream.
 Processes can be divided into two threads:

 • Destructive - catabolism.
-Breaking down complex substances into simple ones and converting them into energy.
+Breaking down complex substances into simpler ones and converting them into energy.

 • Creative - anabolism.
 Accumulation and conservation of reserves in the body.

-In a calm state of the body, all processes proceed in the background and do not expend much energy.
-During sleep, energy is expended in a small amount.
-In a state of movement and stress, metabolic processes in the body are accelerated.
-Metabolism involves not only the digestive processes, but also the whole coordinated work of the body as a whole.
-This is the ratio of how much what enters the body through food, air and liquid is converted into energy.
-The main one on this list is food.
-How efficiently food components are broken down and converted into energy and waste products that are excreted from the body is the essence of metabolism.
+In a calm state of the body, all processes occur in the background and do not expend much energy.
+During sleep, energy is expended in small quantities.
+In a state of movement and stress, metabolic processes in the body accelerate.
+Metabolism involves not only digestive processes, but also the entire coordinated work of the body as a whole.
+This is the coefficient of how much what enters the body through food, air and liquid is converted into energy.
+The main thing on this list is food.
+How efficiently food components are broken down and converted into energy and waste products excreted from the body is the essence of metabolism.

-If food is broken down quickly and converted into useful substances, then this indicates the correct functioning of the body.
-Such a person, as a rule, will not suffer from excess weight or problems with the removal of toxic waste.
-An accelerated metabolism entails the burning of energy and calories, as well as the constant breakdown of subcutaneous fat.
-A slow metabolism accumulates toxic substances and metabolic products, in particular fat, and slows down the work of the whole organism.
+If food is broken down quickly and converted into useful substances, then this indicates the proper functioning of the body.
+Such a person will generally not suffer from excess weight or problems with eliminating toxic waste.
+Accelerated metabolism entails the burning of energy and calories, as well as the constant breakdown of subcutaneous fat.
+A slow metabolism accumulates toxic substances and metabolic products, in particular fat, and slows down the functioning of the entire body.

 The speed and efficiency of metabolism depends on a number of factors.